eslavnov/ttmg_tts/README.md

 # Talk To Me Goose (HASS Integration - TTS)
 ![Logo](assets/logo.jpg)

 This is a custom integration for Home Assistant to work with [Talk To Me Goose Server](https://github.com/eslavnov/ttmg_server).
-This is a dummy TTS integration that does not do much at this point, but it is recommended to install it if you are using TTMG Server.
+It will call TTMG Server and it is needed for things like local agent's responses.

 **Installation:**
 1. If you are using [HACS](https://www.hacs.xyz/), you can add this repo as a custom repository with the type "Integration":